ParhamTaher/ClassRoomFinder/deliverables/iteration-01-plan.md

 #### Roles & Responsibilities

-Team Leader / Scrum Master: Jaleel Grant
+* Team Leader / Scrum Master: Jaleel Grant
-Backend: Ishawant Sodhi, Angela Ruiz, Jaleel Grant Full Stack: Shray Sharma, Parham Taher
+* Backend: Ishawant Sodhi, Angela Ruiz, Jaleel Grant
+* Full Stack: Shray Sharma, Parham Taher
-Database: Nicky Hunter
+* Database: Nicky Aitken
-Frontend and Visuals: Bence Linder
+* Frontend and Visuals: Bence Linder

 These are given primarily as a guideline for the future of the project.
 However, group members may work on/be required to work on several aspects of the overall product as needed.